anlowee/Computer-Organization-And-Design/ch 5/homework.md

 The hit ratio is 3 / 12 = 0.25, and there are only 3 pairs of tags which are correspondent, so it is the best hit ratio.

 ## 5.7.4 [10] <§5.4>
-Multilevel caching is an important technique to overcome the limited amount of space that a fi rst level cache can provide while still maintaining its speed.
+Multilevel caching is an important technique to overcome the limited amount of space that a first level cache can provide while still maintaining its speed.
 Consider a processor with the following parameters:
 | Base CPI, No Memory Stalls | Processor Speed | Main Memory Access Time | First Level Cache MissRate per Instruction | Second Level Cache, Direct-Mapped Speed | Global Miss Rate with Second Level Cache, Direct-Mapped | Second Level Cache, Eight-Way Set Associative Speed | Global Miss Rate with Second Level Cache, Eight-Way Set Associative |
 | -------------------------- | --------------- | ----------------------- | ------------------------------------------ | --------------------------------------- | ------------------------------------------------------- | --------------------------------------------------- | ------------------------------------------------------------------- |
 | 1.5                        | 2 GHz           | 100 ns                  | 7%                                         | 12 cycles                               | 3.5%                                                    | 28 cycles                                           | 1.5%                                                                |